the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Stimulus.rst

 On the right column, the stimulus temporal profile is presented, with constant refresh, as the user changes the Temporal Equation parameters on the left.

-From the action bar in the most right side you can go to the next step in configuration **Set Region Scaling**.
+From the action bar in the most right side you can go to the next step in configuration: **Set Region Scaling**.

 **Set Region Scaling** page (step 2) where you can: